tari-project/rfcs/src/RFC-0155_TariAddress.md

 ## Goals

-This document describes the specification for Tari Address.
-Tari Addresses are encoded wallet addresses used to verify wallet addresses, features and networks.
+This document outlines the specification for Tari Address, which are encoded wallet addresses used to verify wallet addresses, features, and networks.
-This address should have human readable network and features identification.
-It should contain all information required to send transactions to a wallet owning an address.
+The address should have human-readable network and feature identification and contain all information required to send transactions to a wallet owning an address.

 ## Related Requests for Comment

 None

 ## Description

-Wallet addresses should give all the information necessary to send transactions to the wallet who's address it is.
-To start of a wallet needs to advertise its features that it supports as well as what network it on.
-To keep this human readable, we need independent identifiers for both the features and the network.
+Wallet addresses should contain all the necessary information for sending transactions to the corresponding wallet.
+Initially, a wallet must declare its supported features and the network it operates on.
+To maintain readability, distinct identifiers are required for both the features and the network.

-For normal interactive MW transactions it would need a public key to communicate to.
-The private key of this MUST be kept hidden by the node at all times to ensure that a node cannot be spoofed.
-Because this needs to be kept hidden we can use this as a spend key to derive the actual spend key for the UTXO.
+For typical interactive Mimblewimble (MW) transactions, a public key is necessary for communication.
+The private key associated with this MUST BE securely stored by the node to prevent spoofing.
+This private key functions as the spend key for deriving the actual spend key for the Unspent Transaction Output (UTXO).

-As soon as we want to send non-interactive transactions, things get a bit more complicated.
-If the receiving wallet is a normal wallet it has access to all the nessasary information required to spend the transaction.
-But if the receiving wallet contains a Hardware device such as a ledger, the wallet cannot know the spending information, this introduces the need for a secondary view key.
-The wallet can give out the private key of this to another party to view the UTXOs.
-But this key cannot be used to spend the UTXO.
+However, when non-interactive transactions are initiated, the process becomes more complex.
+If the receiving wallet is a standard one, it possesses all the essential information for spending the transaction.
+Yet, if the recipient utilizes a hardware device like a ledger, the spending information is inaccessible to the wallet.
+Thus, a secondary view key becomes necessary.
+While the wallet can share the private key of this view key with another party for UTXO viewing purposes, it cannot be used for spending.

-We can also enclude a checksum to detect errors when we encode this as bytes.
-This address can also be very easily encoded with emojis if we assign an emoji to each u8.
+Additionally, a checksum can be included to detect errors when encoding the address as bytes.
+Emojis can also be easily incorporated into the encoding process by assigning each u8 an emoji.

-Tari [Communication Node]s are identified on the network via their [Node ID]; which in turn are derived from the node's public key.
-Both the node id and public key are simple large integer numbers.
-The communication private key should be kept private by the node at all times to ensure that a node cannot be spoofed.

-The most common practice for human beings to copy large numbers in cryptocurrency software is scanning a QR code or copying and pasting a value from one application to another.
-These numbers are typically encoded using hexadecimal or Base58 encoding.
-The user will then typically scan (parts) of the string by eye to ensure that the value was transferred correctly.

-For Tari, we propose encoding values, the node ID in particular and masking the network identifier, for Tari, using emojis.
-The advantages of this approach are:

-* Emoji are more easily identifiable; and, if selected carefully, less prone to identification errors (e.g., mistaking an O for a 0).
-* The alphabet can be considerably larger than hexadecimal (16) or Base58 (58), resulting in shorter character sequences in the encoding.
-* Should be be able to detect if the address used belongs to the correct network.
 ## The specification

 ### Address

-Each address is divided into 4 parts: View key, Spend key, Network and Features.
+Each address consists of four parts: View key, Spend key, Network, and Features.

 #### View key
-This is the key used by node to provide view access to its transactions.
-An entity possessing the private key of this key pair SHOULD be able to view all transactions a wallet has made.
+This key allows a node to grant view access to its transactions.
+Possession of the private key in this key pair SHOULD enable an entity to view all transactions associated with a wallet.

 #### Spend key
-This is the key used to calculate the spend key of a UTXO and communicate to the node over the network.
-This private key of this key pair SHOULD be kept secure and hidden at all costs.
+Utilized to compute the spend key of a UTXO and communicate with the node over the network.
+The private key associated with this key pair must be securely kept hidden.

 #### Features
-This is used to indicate features that the wallet supports or not supports.
-At current this is only used to indicate if the wallet supports interactive and or one-sided transactions.
-This is an encoded u8 with each bit indicating a feature.
+Indicates the supported features of the wallet, such as interactive and one-sided transactions.
+Currently, this is represented by an encoded u8, with each bit denoting a specific feature.

 #### Network
-This is the Tari network the wallet is on, for example: Esmeralda, Nextnet etc.
+Specifies the Tari network the wallet operates on, e.g., Esmeralda, Nextnet, etc.

 #### Checksum
-We only include the checksum when encoding the address as bytes, hex or emojis.
-For the checksum, we use: [DammSum](https://github.com/cypherstack/dammsum) algorithm with `k = 8` and `m = 32` to compute an 8-bit checksum.
+The checksum is only included when encoding the address as bytes, hex, or emojis.
+For the checksum, the: [DammSum](https://github.com/cypherstack/dammsum) algorithm is employed, with `k = 8` and `m = 32`, resulting in an 8-bit checksum.

 ### Encoding
 #### Bytes
-When creating a byte representation of the wallet, the following is used:
+When generating a byte representation of the wallet, the following format is used:
-[0] - Network encoded into u8
+[0]: Network encoded as u8
-[1] - Features raw u8
+[1]: Raw u8 representing features
-[2..33] - Public view key encoded as u8
+[2..33]: Public view key encoded as u8
-[35..65] - Public spend key encoded as u8
+[35..65]: Public spend key encoded as u8
-[66] - DammSum checksum
+[66]: DammSum checksum

-For nodes that do not have a view key, the view key and spend key is treated as being the same, their addresses can be encoded as follows:
+For nodes lacking a distinct view key, where the view key and spend key are identical, their addresses can be encoded as follows:
-[0] - Network encoded into u8
+[0]: Network encoded as u8
-[1] - Features raw u8
+[1]: Raw u8 representing features
-[2..33] - Public spend key encoded as u8
+[2..33]: Public spend key encoded as u8
-[34] - DammSum checksum
+[34]: DammSum checksum

 #### Hex
-Encode each byte in the byte representation as two hex characters.
+Each byte in the byte representation is encoded as two hexadecimal characters.

-#### Emoji encoding
+#### Emoji Encoding
-An emoji alphabet of 256 characters is selected.
-Each emoji is assigned a unique index from 0 to 255 inclusive.
-The list of selected emojis is:
+An emoji alphabet of 256 characters has been selected, each assigned a unique index from 0 to 255 inclusive.
+The list of chosen emojis is as follows:

 | | | | | | | | | | | | | | | | |
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|